mq003at/fs-typescript/README.md

 4. Interface Transaction

-    - It has 2 properties, a string called `name` and a Date called `date`. `date` refers to the time that transaction has been created.
+    - It has 2 properties, a number `amount`, and a Date called `date`. `date` refers to the time that transaction has been created.

-Run the following codes in `index.ts`and share your results and findings in the Slack channel
+Run the following codes in `bank.ts`and share your results and findings in the Slack channel

 ```
 const arizonaBank = new Bank("Arizona")